SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

 \subsection{Ablation: SQL-Exchange vs. Zero-Shot}

-To better understand the contributions of each component in our methodology, we compare \textsc{SQL-Exchange} with a zero-shot prompting baseline.
+To assess the contribution of each component in our methodology, we compare \textsc{SQL-Exchange} with a zero-shot prompting baseline.
 Both approaches use the same LLMs and schema information, but the baseline omits key elements of our framework: structured Chain-of-Though, structural query templates, demonstration examples, and target schema sample rows.
-This ablation highlights how structural abstraction and schema grounding jointly contribute to improved mapping quality.
+This comparison isolates the impact of structural abstraction and schema grounding on mapping quality.

-We evaluate both approaches using the core metrics introduced in Table~\ref{tab:overall-eval}, and additionally introduce a new metric, \textbf{Result Yield}, which measures whether the generated query returns non-empty results when evaluated on the target database.
+We evaluate both approaches using the core metrics introduced in Table~\ref{tab:overall-eval}, and additionally introduce a new metric, \textbf{Result Yield}, which measures whether the generated query returns non-empty results on the target database.
 This metric complements execution validity by assessing whether the query is not only syntactically correct but also semantically grounded in the target schema's data.

-Figure~\ref{fig:radar-bird} presents four radar plots comparing SQL-Exchange and zero-shot prompting across six key evaluation metrics, one for each of the four model–dataset settings.
-SQL-Exchange demonstrates consistent gains in both structural and semantic quality: structural alignment improves substantially—ranging from +18\% to +53.53\% across settings—while result yield increases by +14.7\% to +21.7\%, and the proportion of meaningful questions rises by +5.3\% to +13.3\%.
-Moreover, SQL-Exchange consistently outperforms zero-shot on both \textit{Generation Success} and \textit{Execution Validity} across all benchmarks.
-These improvements highlight the effectiveness of SQL-Exchange’s abstraction-driven query templates and schema-grounded constant substitution mechanisms.
+Figure~\ref{fig:radar-bird} shows four radar plots comparing SQL-Exchange and zero-shot prompting across six evaluation metrics, one plot for each model–dataset setting.
+SQL-Exchange demonstrates consistent gains in both structural and semantic quality: structural alignment improves by +18\% to +53.53\%, result yield increases by +14.7\% to +21.7\%, and meaningful questions rates improve by +5.3\% to +13.3\%.
+SQL-Exchange also consistently outperforms zero-shot on both \textit{Generation Success} and \textit{Execution Validity} across all settings, underscoring the effectiveness of SQL-Exchange’s abstraction-driven templates and schema-grounded constant substitution mechanisms.

 Performance on \textit{NL–SQL alignment} is more mixed.
-Zero-shot prompting shows a slight advantage in the BIRD-Gemini setting, but SQL-Exchange performs better in the remaining three.
-Notably, even when alignment appears comparable, the underlying structure often differs significantly.
-Zero-shot generations tend to simplify the query by omitting critical structural components like \textsf{JOIN} and conditional logic.
+Zero-shot has a slight advantage in the BIRD-Gemini setting, but SQL-Exchange performs better in the remaining three.
+Even when alignment scores appear similar, zero-shot queries often simplify the structure by omitting essential components such as \textsf{JOIN} clauses or conditional logic.
 Although the resulting queries may remain executable or logically aligned in intent, they diverge from the original compositional semantics.
-In contrast, SQL-Exchange preserves structural scaffolding more faithfully.
+In contrast, SQL-Exchange preserves structural scaffolding far more faithfully.